phalcon/documentation/docs/tutorial-vokuro.md

 <hr>

 {{ link_to('session/login', "&larr; Back to Login") }}
 ```

-The variable that we set in our view for our `SignUpForm` object is called `form`.
-We therefore use it directly and call
+The view variable for the `SignUpForm` object is `form`.
+In PHP you call `$form->render()`; in Volt you call
-the methods of it.
-The syntax in Volt is slightly different.
-In PHP, we would use `$form->render()` whereas in Volt we
-will use `form.render()`.
+`form.render()`.

-The view contains a conditional at the top, checking whether there have been any errors in our form, and if there were,
+The conditional at the top checks whether the form has errors, and if so attaches the `is-invalid` CSS class to the
-it attaches the `is-invalid` CSS class to the element.
-This class puts a nice red border by the element, highlighting
+element.
+This class adds a red border and shows the message.
-the error and showing the message.

-After that, we have regular HTML tags with the relevant styling.
-In order to display the HTML code of each element we
-need to call `render()` on the `form` with the relevant element name.
-Also note that we also call `form.label()` with
+To render each element, call `render()` on `form` with the element name. `form.label()` with the same name creates the
-the same element name, so that we can create respective `<label>` tags.

-At the end of the view we render the `CSRF` hidden field as well as the submit button `Sign Up`.
+`<label>` tag.
+At the end, the view renders the `csrf` hidden field and the `Sign Up` submit button.

 ### Post

-As mentioned above, once the user fills out the form and clicks the `Sign Up` button, the form will _self post_ i.e. it
+When the user fills out the form and clicks `Sign Up`, the form self-posts to the same controller and action
-will post the data on the same controller and action (in our case `/session/signup`).
-The action now needs to process
-this posted data:
+(`/session/signup`).
+The action processes the posted data:

 ```php
 <?php

 declare(strict_types=1);

 namespace Vokuro\Controllers;